 4. You're ignoring the importance of rewarding loyalty

 Your client has been with you for several years, and that's a celebration in itself.
 They've stayed faithful and loyal to you, so it's only right that you return the sentiment.
 Never make the dreaded mistake of forgetting that loyalty.
 You owe them.
 That doesn't mean you have to make decisions that impact negatively on your business.
 Gosh, no. I'm talking about the occasional discount on project costs – why not?
 You've made loads of money out of them, what's 10% off your usual price?
 Return the loyalty, and they'll love you forever.

 5. You're focusing too much on making money

 If money is all you care about, it will be obvious.
 A client knows that they're hiring you for a fee.
 They understand that you have bills to pay.
-They just don't want to think that's all you care about.
+They don't want to think that's all you care about.
 They want to feel that you love their business as much as they do.
 And that means sometimes throwing in the odd freebie.
-You certainly don't want to become one of those agencies that charges £3,000 for a 10-minute job.
+You certainly don't want to become one of those agencies that charge £3,000 for a 10-minute job.
 You'll be ratted out in the end and potentially damage your reputation locally as a business only interested in money.

-Also, be proactive and make suggestions that will help your client to improve; deal with any issues and solve problems swiftly; care deeply about a positive outcome for your client's business, and remember the importance of rewarding client loyalty.
+Also, be proactive and make suggestions that will help your client to improve; deal with any issues and solve problems swiftly; care genuinely about a positive outcome for your client's business, and remember the importance of rewarding client loyalty.

-You should also constantly review your service to your client and find ways to do much better.
+You should also continually review your service to your client and find ways to do much better.
 Finally, don't forget that your client is a person – be someone they enjoy doing business with.